OPS-E2E-PPE/VBA-Docs/api/Outlook.ContactItem.UserProperties.md

 ---
-title: ContactItem.UserProperties Property (Outlook)
+title: ContactItem.UserProperties property (Outlook)
 keywords: vbaol11.chm955
 f1_keywords:
 - vbaol11.chm955
-ms.prod: outlook
 api_name:
 - Outlook.ContactItem.UserProperties
 ms.assetid: f52b8fb8-945b-a406-b3cb-1c9dcc150184
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ContactItem.UserProperties Property (Outlook)
+# ContactItem.UserProperties property (Outlook)

 Returns the **[UserProperties](Outlook.UserProperties.md)** collection that represents all the user properties for the Outlook item.
 Read-only.

 ## Syntax

 _expression_. `UserProperties`

-_expression_ A variable that represents a [ContactItem](./Outlook.ContactItem.md) object.
+_expression_ A variable that represents a [ContactItem](Outlook.ContactItem.md) object.

 ## Example

 This Visual Basic for Applications (VBA) example finds a custom property named `LastDateContacted` for the contact 'Jeff Smith' and displays it to the user.
 To run this example, you need to replace 'Jeff Smith' with a valid contact name and create a user-defined property called `LastDateContacted` for the contact.

 ```vb